Select your language

 10 Essential Safe Sex Tips Every Trans Woman Should Know

-The need for trans specific sexual health information is real, and more important now than ever before.
-A systematic review found an HIV prevalence of 14.1 percent among U.S. trans women, which is way higher than in the general population (systematic review of U.S. trans women).
-Access to clear, relevant sexual health information for trans women helps close that gap and supports safer, more confident intimacy.
+The need for trans specific sexual health information is real.
+A systematic review found that HIV prevalence among U.S. trans women is estimated at 14.1 percent, significantly higher than in the general population.
+That disparity isn’t about individual behavior or failure.
+It reflects gaps in access to affirming healthcare, accurate information, and safer spaces for intimacy.
+Clear, relevant guidance helps close that gap and supports safer, more confident connection.

 HER and affirming safety for trans women